-Disability support
+Disability services and support

-We provide hauora suport for daily living, community activities, respite services, planning, Individualised Funding (IF) and whānau support for tāngata whaikaha, disabled people.
+We provide hauora support for daily living, community activities, respite services, planning, Individualised Funding (IF) and whānau support for tāngata whaikaha, disabled people.
 Dedicated to respecting mana, fostering self-determination and working in partnership, we strive for a future where all disabled people can live a better day, every day.

 Disability support throughout New Zealand

-Getting funded services
+Getting funding for disability services

 Flexible supports

-Our flexible supports are tailored to yours and your whānau needs, empowering you to choose the services that help you live the life you want, on your terms.
+Our flexible disability supports are tailored to yours and your whānau needs, empowering you to choose the services that help you live the life you want, on your terms.

 Respite Care